 This feature contains Buffy the Vampire Slayer spoilers.

 Buffy the Vampire Slayer ran for seven wonderful years and many viewers thoroughly enjoyed them all.
-But no show, no matter how great, can keep hitting the same heights over and over again – every show has its highest points, and its lowest.
+But no show, no matter how great, can keep hitting the same heights over and over again – every show has its highest switch, and its lowest.

 In Buffy’s case, although seasons one, four, five, and even six and seven have their fans, the competition for which season was the high point of the show is pretty much a straight fight between season two and season three.

-The arguments in favour ofseason three are not to be dismissed lightly.
+The arguments in favor ofseason three are not to be dismissed lightly.
 Fighting in season three’s corner are two of Buffy’s best antagonists; Faith and the Mayor.
 Both are individually fascinating, Faith representing the dark side of Buffy in the form of the charismatic and energetic Eliza Dushku, the Mayor hilarious, beautifully individualised (an invincible demon who doesn’t like germs) and chilling when he has to be.
 But together they are a true work of genius, their twisted father/daughter dynamic reflecting Buffy and Giles through a mirror darkly just as the Watcher’s Council do their best to disrupt our heroes’ perfectly strong and well-functioning team by firing Giles and throwing Wesley into the mix.

 There are other great things about season three too.
 Certain individual episodes shine: Band Candy, Lover’s Walk, The Wish, Doppelgangland and Earshot are classics, while Homecoming, The Zeppo and The Prom all have plenty of enthusiastic fans as well.
 The characters’ romantic relationships, while in a continual state of flux, are focused on some of the series’ most popular pairings, to the extent that a number of Buffy tie-in novels are set in a sort of nether-time in between Revelations and Lover’s Walk in which Buffy/Angel, Willow/Oz and Xander/Cordelia are all going strong at the same time.
 And our heroes somehow, in between all the demon-fighting, manage to graduate from high school and continue to mature and move forward in their lives.

-But season three has its low points too.
+But season three has its low switch too.
 While Bad Girls and Consequences are important episodes and the arc plot developments they focus on are darkly brilliant, the episodes themselves are not all that great shakes (especially Bad Girls’ unnecessarily unpleasant demon Balthazar).
 Although Wesley would rise to greatness on Angel, his appearances in Buffy season three are grating, especially if you’re British, since he covers all the most irritating stereotypes not already embodied by Giles.
 Gingerbread forces its censorship metaphor and makes Willow’s mother, in her only appearance, disappointingly cartoonish.
 Beauty and the Beasts says some very strange things about men and women and features, in an episode about domestic violence, Buffy needing to be rescued by Angel, which seems like a bit of a mixed message.

 Some of season two’s highlights include: